MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-get-data.md

 ## Data refresh

-If you save your file on a local drive or a drive in your organization, you might need a Power BI gateway to be able to refresh the dataset in Power BI.
+If you save your file on a local drive or a drive in your organization, you might need an on-premises gateway to be able to refresh the dataset in Power BI.
 The computer that stores the file must be running during the refresh.
 You can also reimport your file, or use **Publish** from Excel or Power BI Desktop, but those processes aren't automated.

 If you save your files on OneDrive for work or school or on a SharePoint team site, your dataset, reports, and dashboard are always up to date.
 Because both OneDrive and Power BI are in the cloud, Power BI can connect directly to your files or import the files into Power BI.
 Power BI connects about once every hour and checks for updates.
 The dataset and any visualizations refresh automatically if there are any updates.